 "I don't know."
 Lorelai says, quickly.

 "Yeah."
 Lorelai smiles.
 "Great."
 She really didn't think it was a great idea at all.
-She was actually scared of it, but she would never admit that to Luke.
-Now, Lorelai had to watch both her girls protectively.
+She was actually scared by it, but she couldn't admit that to Luke.

 What a wonderful world.